All Episodes

 It's like it never was there.

-So it's not even he goes into court and pleads not guilty, then changes his plea, then he says I'm guilty, then he has a conviction, which would be A felony.
+So it's not even he goes into court and pleads not guilty, then changes his plea, then he says, I'm guilty, then he has a conviction, which would be a felony.

 He doesn't even have a misdemeanor conviction tied to the gun charge.

-And so another interesting point is, and I want to put up for the audience the DOJ manual, which I abided by as a federal prosecutor.
+And so another interesting point is, and I want to put up for the audience, the DOJ manual, which I abided by as a federal prosecutor.

 I want to talk about the Ashcroft memo in a second, but first I want to talk about pretrial diversion.

-Pretrial diversion shall not apply to those offenses involving firearms and brandishing them.
+And it specifically states, I'm summarizing, but our audience can see it, pretrial diversion shall not apply to those offenses involving firearms and brandishing them.

-The DOJ's own guidelines say that.
+Literally, the DOJ's own guidelines say that.

 So you cannot get pretrial diversion for those crimes.